What We’ve Done

 We have worked actively on legislation around teacher quality, tenure, charter school authorization, the Shelby County consolidation, mutual consent hiring for teachers, and many other important areas of educational legislation.

 We were a pivotal member in the "Expect More.
-Achieve More." coalition to protect Common Core State Standards in the legislature in 2014.
+Achieve More." coalition to protect high standards for Tennessee children in the legislature in 2014.
 Please see a complete report of our legislative work here[AT1] .

 Recent Electoral Work